maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 # Exploratory Testing Foundations

 With so much to say and share on Exploratory Testing, what would you need to know to get started?
-This question lead to summarizing basic theory on exploratory testing around one test target, and to creation of Exploratory Testing Foundations course material.
+This question lead us to summarizing basic theory on exploratory testing around one test target, and to creation of Exploratory Testing Foundations course material.
 The course and slides: Exploratory Testing Foundations by Maaret Pyhäjärvi is licensed under CC BY 4.0.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

+To create the course, Maaret Pyhäjärvi paired to test the application under test with the brilliant Irja Straus (Croatia), Parveen Khan (United Kingdom), Julia Durán Muñoz (Spain) and Mirja Pyhäjärvi (Finland).
+The application and lessons were tried with many ensemble testing groups to finally come to be summarized as part of this course.
+We particularly want to appreciate two open space communities in creation of this content: Socrates UK and TestCraftCamp.
+Both served as places to try out hands-on testing of the application to see the dynamics under various constraints.
+Pair testing and ensemble testing are social software testing approaches.
+In a pair, we have two people testing.
+In an ensemble, we have a group of at least three people.
+Both forms of social software testing enable us to test and learn together, and give us a better feel of the results testing of the application can produce.
+With tens of sessions with this little application, no two sessions have produced exactly the same results but each session has produced useful results that can be used to build on, should we seek good coverage over our target of testing.

 The course and this section sets out to teach foundational concepts of contemporary exploratory testing:

    * It is an approach to testing in which we optimize value of our testing.
-   * It is not about guessing errors but systematically combining information from available sources to do the best work possible for the context at hand.
+   * It is about systematically combining information from available sources to do the best work possible for the context at hand, not merely guessing errors.
-   * It is multidisciplinary and allows us to take perspectives (using 'constraints') one after the other or simultaneously on the discretion of the person doing testing
+   * It is multidisciplinary and allows us to take perspectives (using 'constraints') one after the other or simultaneously on the discretion of the person doing testing.
    * It includes use of test automation both for documenting and as a means to do things otherwise out of our reach.
-   * It leads us to thougtful test coverage, where most meaningful sense of coverage is on missing less important information (e.g. bugs)
+   * It leads us to thoughtful test coverage, where most meaningful sense of coverage is on missing less important information (e.g. bugs).
+   * It reveals that a simple application that appears to 'work' has meaningful layers to isolate information on.

+We know there is more to teach on exploratory testing than this one course includes.
+We will create separate similar yet different sets on different types of applications and contraints that make sense with each of those examples.
+We will also address Exploratory testing the Noun - organizational frame of testing - on later courses.
+This one focuses on Exploratory testing the Verb - doing really good work optimizing value of testing through learning while testing.
+We give half of this course to the contraint of test automation as documentation, as we believe that this is a core aspect of contemporary exploratory testing.
+You can't automate well without exploring.
+You can't explore well without automating.

+## Introduction to Exploratory Testing Foundations

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide1.png)

 Welcome to Exploratory Testing Foundations –course.
 This course intertwines a simple application to test with basic theory of how to do exploratory testing to give you a foundation to build on.

 Exploratory testing is an approach to testing that centers learning.
 Test design and test execution form an inseparable pair where the application and feature we are testing is our external imagination.
 It takes domain knowledge, requirements and specifications, and testing knowledge as input and produces information and a better tester as an output.
-It usually also encourages us to at least consider documentation and test automation as a form of documentation.
+It also encourages us to at least consider documentation and test automation as a form of documentation.

-I think of this course as an antidote to the idea that test cases tell you how to test a feature and that is where a new tester would start.
+We think of this course as an antidote to the idea that test cases tell you how to test a feature and that is where a new tester would start.
 That type of test cases are only a small subset.
 You are expected to find defects, where the system does not work as we specified but not stop there.
 Finding change requests, things that would make things better for users is included.
-And instead of using most of your work time on documentation, I'm inviting you to consider lighter and executable formats of documenting.
+And instead of using most of your work time on documentation, we're inviting you to consider lighter and executable formats of documenting.

-This is what we fit into one day with one application.
+This is what we fit into two days with one application.
 Theory and application go hand in hand.
 When taught in classroom, we will also reflect course experiences to work experiences and share war stories of testing in projects where applicable.

+In it's current format, the course takes two days in a classroom to deliver with many different passes.
+We are working to build a video course on the scope of the course, to enable people to learn this in scale as we are unable to make space for classroom guidance for everyone - we prioritize working as testers in projects over being teachers of testing.
+Thus the course material is openly available to use as is, or to freely adapt to scope of your choosing.
+We have delivered it in 99 minute segments combining various constraints learning it takes a minimum of three sessions to go through the ensemble testing to cover the application without theory slides.

 Exploratory Testing Foundations by Maaret Pyhäjärvi is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/